 - Avoid signing releases without legal guidance

-Early documentation is often critical in premises cases.
+Early documentation is often critical in premises liability cases.

 Statute of Limitations for Job-Related Premises Claims in Georgia